Crocodiles (film)

-Crocodiles (Spanish: Cocodrilos) is a 2025 crime drama / thriller film directed by J. Xavier Velasco.
+Crocodiles (Cocodrilos) is a 2025 crime drama thriller film written, co-produced, edited and directed by J. Xavier Velasco.
 It is a joint production by Mexico and the United States.
-It had its U.S. and world on April 6, 2025, at the 41st Chicago Latino Film Festival, and its Mexican premiere at the 40th Guadalajara International Film Festival in June 2025.
+It had its U.S. and world premiere on April 6, 2025, at the 41st Chicago Latino Film Festival, and its Mexican premiere at the 40th Guadalajara International Film Festival in June 2025.

 Synopsis

 Santiago, a young Mexican photojournalist in the state of Veracruz, undertakes a risky investigation after his journalist friend and mentor Amanda is murdered on the same day she has met with him.
 The storyline is not based on a single event, but on various real-life threats encountered by journalists in Mexico, many of whom have been murdered.